smichaelsen/typo3-autourls/README.md

 Not supported yet, but will follow pretty soon.

-### What about mountpoints, shortcuts, workspaces, ...?
+### What about mountpoints, workspaces, ...?

 Not supported yet.
-Shortcuts should follow pretty soon.
-Everything else might follow as there is demand for it.
+Those might follow as there is demand for it.

 ### How can I configure ...?